WajihaAhmed99/Bellabeat-Case-study-using-SQL-and-Tableau/README.md

 This Case study is part of Google Data Analyst Professional Certificate.
 #                                      **About Project**
 **Bellabeat, a high-tech company that manufactures health-focused smart products wants to analyse the usage of one of their products in order to gain insight into how people are already using their smart devices.Then, using this information, she would like high-level recommendations for how these trends can inform Bellabeat marketing strategy.**
+#### According to Google ,their are six phases for analysis
+* Ask
+* Prepare
+* Process
+* Analyze
+* Share
+*  Act
+so we are doing our analysis according to these six phases.

 # **Phase 1: ASK**
 ## Key Objectives :